Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Burrow threw for 446 passing yards one matchup against the Chiefs, 158.5 more yards than his over/under in Sunday's game.
+- In one matchup against the Chiefs, Burrow recorded 446 passing yards, 156.5 yards higher than his over/under for Sunday.

-- Burrow threw multiple touchdown passes in that matchup against the Chiefs.
+- Burrow threw multiple touchdown passes in that game against the Chiefs.

 - The 263.6 yards per game the Chiefs are giving up through the air makes them the NFL's 25th-ranked pass defense.